 Top Pick: Hôtel l’Aigle des Neiges

 Located in the heart of the old village of Val d’ Isere, the Hotel L’Aigle des Neiges offers access to impressive slopes.
 Enjoy the traditional alpine atmosphere and decor.
 The hotel offers spacious and modern rooms that include a minibar and beautiful bathrooms.
 Guests are free to use the spa area which includes a sauna, steam room, and beauty treatments.
-Enjoy the 2 onsite restaurants and the cosy onsite bar where you can relax and enjoy gourmet cuisine.
+Enjoy the 2 onsite restaurants and the cozy onsite bar where you can relax and enjoy gourmet cuisine.

 Related Reading: Skiing in Austria: The 7 Best Ski Resorts in Austria

 2. La Plagne

-There are 225km of slopes in total.
+There are an incredible 225km of slopes in total.
 There are 139km of easy slopes, 59km of intermediate slopes and 27km of difficult slopes.
 Here you will find 71 ski lifts.
 La Plagne is one-third of one of the largest ski resorts in France.